pruthvishetty1789/Handwritten-Digit-Recognition/README.md

 ✅ Draw any digit (0–9) on an interactive canvas
 ✅ Predict the digit instantly using a trained deep learning model
 ✅ Enter the correct digit to record prediction results
-✅ View the **accuracy of predictions** based on your drawings
 ✅ Clear all results with one click

 ---